This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 Two dogs who meet at a fence may attempt to fight.
 This behavior can cause serious injury, so fence reactive dogs should never share a boundary such as the one in the photo.

 Keeping your dog safely inside a fence is the primary goal.
-But you also need to consider how he reacts to people and animals on the other side.
+But you also need to consider how they react to people and animals on the other side.

-In the worst cases, a dog may get so desperate that he injures himself in the process of trying to escape.
+In the worst cases, a dog may get so desperate that they injure themselves in the process of trying to escape.

 9 Tips for Dog Proofing Your Fence